ahbnr/SessionTypeABS/evaluation/README.md

 This folder contains the ABS models and scripts which have been used to conduct the experiments of the "Evaluation" chapter of my thesis.
-For the instructions in this file, we assume the SDS-tool has already been built, see the `README.md` file in the directory above.
+For the instructions in this file, we assume the SDS-tool has already been built, see the `README.md` file in the root of the SessionTypeABS source repository.

 The first three models of the section can be directly checked and compiled with the SDS-tool without much effort.
 See section "Simple Models" below.